getglass/genesis-playbook/README.md

 Currently this repo only supports building and running the "mcm" on the genesis host.

+You will need a recent version of Ansible (2.9 or greater) on the genesis host.

 ## Getting Started
 * Clone this repository somewhere handy